BAK2K3/hard-drivers/TESTING.md

     * These were present on the [Home page](https://res.cloudinary.com/bak2k3/image/upload/v1605367671/flex_index_ue1yfb.jpg) and on the [About page](https://res.cloudinary.com/bak2k3/image/upload/v1605367671/flex_about_m2u8xz.jpg).
     * One attempted fix for this was to define Flex fully as: `flex: 1 0 0;` for the relevant sections.
     * This appears to have fixed some functionality, for instance when the page is full screen the website can be navigated without issue.
-    * However, when adjusting the viewport of the aforementioned pages, the bugs re-appear and do not correct themselves when the viewport is reverted back to its original state.
+    * However, when adjusting the viewport of the aforementioned pages, the bugs re-appear and do not correct themselves when the viewport is reverted to its original state.

 2. Auto Margin and Text Center:
     * Multiple fixes were explored to resolve [auto-margin](https://stackoverflow.com/questions/31903734/ie11-flexbox-max-width-and-marginauto) issues and other [text alignment](https://stackoverflow.com/questions/49668656/css-text-align-center-not-working-on-ie11) issues.